Scobiform/TootTicker/README.md

 python3 TootTicker.py
 ```

-The account informations arwill be saved to accounts/ folder
+The account informations will be saved to accounts/ folder

 ## Contributing